Ronik-Shah/Weather-Station/README.md

 ## Home Screen
 This is the home screen.
 It contains
 - A edit box where the city name is written.
-A wrong city name will lead to a snackbar showing the
+A wrong city name will lead to a snackbar showing at the bottom.
+- If any other problem occurs than a snackbar showing

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNjQ3NTMxMDMsMjUxNzIyMjUsLTg5Nz
-E0MzA4Miw3NTY2NjI4NzcsMTk4NjY1NDY2Nl19
+eyJoaXN0b3J5IjpbLTM3NTM5MzUyNSwyNTE3MjIyNSwtODk3MT
+QzMDgyLDc1NjY2Mjg3NywxOTg2NjU0NjY2XX0=
 -->